-Can you contact me when you are accepting new bookings or put me in a queue?
+Can you contact me when you are accepting new bookings or put me on a waitlist?

-The functional solution is our booking status table.
-Each enquirer needs only to check once in a while, as guided by the table, minimising wasted time for enquirers and for me.
-It automatically filters out those who no longer require our services and saves me from sending hundreds of unnecessary emails following up sometimes months later, when that time could be spent working on customer equipment.
+The solution is our booking process and booking status table.
+Each enquirer needs only to check as guided by the information in the table.
+This minimises wasted time for everyone, filters those who no longer require our services and saves me from potentially hundreds of calls and emails.

 Discover more from LiQUiD AUDiO